gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ## State Machine

-The Crypto Chunk state machine allows the Crypto Engine to have inband or out-of-band configuration.
+The Crypto Chunk state machine allows the protection engine to have inband or out-of-band configuration.
 DTLS in SCTP SHALL use inband configuration, thus the implementation SHALL provide proper certificates to DTLS and then let DTLS handshake the keys with the remote peer.